huggingface/blog/bloom-megatron-deepspeed-technology.md

 ## Overview

 BLOOM's architecture is very similar to [GPT3](https://en.wikipedia.org/wiki/GPT-3) with a few added improvements as will be discussed in this article.

+The compute was generously donated to this project by [IDRIS](http://www.idris.fr/) through [JeanZay Supercomputer](http://www.idris.fr/jean-zay/).

 The following hardware was used during the training: